Visual Sensor Network Stimulation Model Identification via Gaussian Mixture Model and Deep Embedded Features: Introduction

 \section{Introduction}

 {The recent boost towards the development of Internet-of-Things architectures is leading to the substitution of the traditional monitoring and surveillance camera networks in favor of smart Visual Sensor Networks (VSNs).
-From an overall perspective, such highly cooperative multi-sensor systems are composed of a collection of spatially distributed static or (partially) dynamic smart camera-devices, capable of communicating over a wireless network, and then processing and fusing images of a scene from a variety of viewpoints into some form more useful than individual images~\cite{kyung2016theory}. } {Supported by the last advances in high performance embedded microprocessors, fully optimized computer vision algorithms and safe, fast and reliable communication protocols, VSNs are rapidly becoming an ubiquitous and strategic technology in industrial, rural, civil and domestic contexts, enabling vision-based interpretative applications as, for instance, events and crowd monitoring~\cite{singh2021crowd}, dynamic intruders tracking~\cite{lissandrini2019cooperative}, and assisted and autonomous driving~\cite{liu2017robust}.}
+From an overall perspective, such multi-sensor systems are composed of a collection of spatially distributed static or (partially) dynamic smart camera-devices, capable of communicating over a wireless network both raw images and complex, semantic data, obtained through advanced computations.
+Thus, VSNs are, potentially, highly cooperative systems where images are fused from a variety of viewpoints, whenever it turns out to be more useful than extracting information from individual images~\cite{kyung2016theory}. } {Supported by the last advances in high performance embedded microprocessors, fully optimized computer vision algorithms and safe, fast and reliable communication protocols, VSNs are rapidly becoming an ubiquitous and strategic technology in industrial, rural, civil and domestic contexts, enabling vision-based interpretative applications as, for instance, events and crowd monitoring~\cite{singh2021crowd}, dynamic intruders tracking~\cite{lissandrini2019cooperative}, and assisted and autonomous driving~\cite{liu2017robust}.}